Portuguese Interior Design Style - - A Warm, Breezy Aesthetic

 -

 Add handwoven rugs, linen curtains, or embroidered cushions.
-Select pottery and baskets from local makers if possible.
-Layer these details for a collected, welcoming feel that honors Portuguese artisan heritage.
+Select pottery and baskets from local artisans if possible.
+Layer these details for a collected look that beautifully complements and honors the artisanal heritage of Portuguese craftsmanship.

 -